 Please don’t ask me.
 Please don’t ask me.
 Oh, God, the attending is going to ask me the answer.
 I probably don’t know it.
 What if they find out that I don’t know anything at all?
 This is the point I get kicked out of medical school.
-Maybe I am going to be the worst resident ever.
-How could I ever be an attending physician?
-They all seem so confident in what they do.
+Maybe I am the worst physician ever.
+Everyone seems so confident in what they do.
 I could never be that way….

 We are all faking it til we make it

 Someone told me in medical school that there was a trick to being an attending physician.
 [Being an attending now, I’ve found it to be true.]